-The culture is different now that it was 15 years ago to where you have to engage people differently.
+Show Notes: The culture is different now than it was 15 years ago to where you have to engage people differently.
 There is a business to today’s culture.
 Below, we list some ways that will help you create a healthy culture of volunteers.

 Equip your volunteers.

-The church needs to intentionally equip people to get involved in a serve team.
+The church needs to intentionally equip people to get involved in a service team.

 Make it easy and equip them well when they serve, so they feel valued.